thegetty/quire-docs/content/resources/workshop.md

 `{% figure 'fig-1' %}`

-When you insert the shortcode `{% figure 'fig-1' %}` into a `.md` file, you will automatically the image that has been assigned the `id` `fig-1` appear when you preview that page in your browser.
+When you insert the shortcode `{% figure 'fig-1' %}` into a `.md` file, you will automatically insert the image that has been assigned the `id` `fig-1` appear when you preview that page in your browser.

 Here is an example of a shortcode being used in the `preface.md` to pull in a figure with the id `fig-1`: